-There are a lot of insurance-related considerations to keep in mind when buying or leasing a new vehicle, and not all of them are obvious.
-Here's everything you need to know about insuring a new car.
+There are a lot of insurance-related considerations to keep in mind when buying a new vehicle, and not all of them are obvious.
+Learn more about auto insurance before you visit a car dealership.

 Don’t forget about insurance though, as it will be a sizable portion of the total ownership cost of your vehicle.